nublalatheef759/nanoglobin/README.md

 ## Status: mid-development

 Validation is simulation-based (Badread `nanopore2023`).
 See `simulation/README.md`.
-Not reproducible outside BlueBEAR — paths in `config.yml` are absolute and local.
+Not reproducible outside BlueBEAR: `clair3_path`, `sniffles_path` and `cutesv_path` in `config.yml` are absolute paths into a specific account, and the module/conda split (below) is BlueBEAR-specific.
+Reference and target paths are relative.

 ## Results so far